Nipo26/Automation-Testing-/README.md

 # Automation-Testing- Using JavaScript

-For the Radio buttons, Suggestio, Checkboxes and Show / hide:
+For the Radio buttons, Suggestion, Checkboxes and Show / hide:
 Install Node.js and Selenium WebDriver on your machine, and create a new project on Visual Studio

 For the Web Table Fixed header: